claire-nel/ecommerce_data_analysis/README.md

 # ecommerce_data_analysis
-Analyzing e-commerce sales with SQL: track revenue by category, customer habits, payment behavior, and time-segmentation.
+In this project I analyzed e-commerce sales with SQL.
+I created a data pipeline that tracks revenue by category, customer habits, payment behavior, and time-segmentation.
 Includes data type conversions, debug queries, and clean aggregation logic.
-Ideal for marketing insights, customer segmentation, and seasonal planning.
+I then visualized the data using the python libraries Matplotlib and Seaborn.